VaniaTominc/GA-Project-03/README.md

   <img src="https://user-images.githubusercontent.com/83227280/129617585-90d1633d-4393-43c7-acb0-923851ae2d7d.png">
 </p>

 We double-checked all our routes in Insomnia, to ensure that we could log in, register, and check the authentication permissions using token authorization.
 All tests were successful.
-All in all, the back-end setup went smoothly.
+All in all, the backend setup went smoothly.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/83227280/129617604-117baba5-2ef4-4c0b-afda-bd8427e9acbc.png">